-On today’s date in 1929, Guelph native and Metropolitan Opera tenor Edward Johnson sang on the final evening of the first music festival ever held in Guelph, Ont.
+On today’s date in 1929, Metropolitan Opera tenor Edward Johnson sang on the final evening of the first music festival held in Guelph, Ont., which was also his hometown.

 Johnson was accompanied by Guelph’s Vogt Choir and the Toronto Symphony Orchestra at the festival.
 Earlier in the decade, he donated $25,000 to establish music classes in local schools, and this festival was an early product of that donation.